neonevm/neon-evm.docs/docs/design_proposals/accepted/gas_calculator.md

+---
-# Neon and Ethereum Gas Calculators give different Results
+title: Neon and Ethereum Gas Calculators give different Results
+---

 ### Problem
 In Neon EVM, a calculator is implemented to account the gas consumption.